 Note that these are not ranked, but they are recommended by locals and we invite you to leave a comment below to give a shout-out to your favorite.

 1. In Virginia’s motorsports hotbed sits the family owned and operated Checkered Pig Barbecue.
-You might have seen this Martinsville gem on Food Network, the Travel Channel or Versus, or tasted their award-winning ribs and sauces at a festival.
+You might have seen this Martinsville gem on Food Network, the, or Versus, or tasted their award-winning ribs and sauces at a festival.
 No?
 Consider this the drop of the green flag for you to put your pedal to the metal.